 We don't only work in our local communities, we live and raise families here too!
 As true community bankers, we have a vested interest in supporting our communities.
 Whether we are sponsoring educational seminars, providing community services, volunteering for local events, or donating to a local organization, we always have the best interest of our local residents and businesses in mind.
 Take a look at some of the reasons why our local communities look to us for solutions.

-For the third consecutive year, Community Bank volunteers gathered at the YMCA on Main Street in Hackensack to participate in Read Across America Day.
-The event, which took place Monday, March 3, 2013 coinsides with the birthday of Dr. Seuss and inspires participants to share their love of reading with children.
+March 3, 2013- For the third consecutive year, Community Bank volunteers gathered at the YMCA on Main Street in Hackensack to participate in Read Across America Day.
+The event, which took place Monday, March 3, 2013 coincided with the birthday of Dr. Seuss and inspires participants to share their love of reading with children.

 On January 30, 2013 Community Bank participated in “Project Homeless Connect” by sponsoring and serving breakfast to 200 homeless clients of the Bergen County Housing, Health and Human Services Center in Hackensack.
 The project is held annually in January and allows those who are homeless to receive attention to health matters they have.
 There are many companies helping on this date to give out warm coats, scarves, toiletries and more.
 The homeless are given medical attention and flu shots while enjoying a plentiful hot breakfast of eggs, bacon, waffles and more, all served by CBBC employees.